-Australia's top Catholic charged with sexual assault offenses
+Top Catholic official charged with sexual assault offenses

 - He has previously denied covering up abuse in the church

-(CNN)Cardinal George Pell, the most senior member of the Catholic Church in Australia, has been charged with multiple historical sexual assault offenses, police said Thursday.
+(CNN)Cardinal George Pell, one of the most senior officials in the Catholic Church, has been charged with multiple historical sexual assault offenses in his home country of Australia, police said Thursday.

 Pell has previously denied covering up abuse committed by priests when he served as the Archbishop of Melbourne from 1996 to 2001.
 But he acknowledged his predecessor, Archbishop Frank Little, now deceased, had destroyed documents to protect priests.